mikeal/ZDAG/SPEC.md

 But, since we know the full table size before we ever parse the STRUCTURE we can open up this range to 255 references when the table is below a particular range.
-The range of this rule varies by 1 depending on the type since we may need to use 0 for termination.
-This means that, in all cases, we get 255 addresses when the table is below 255, and in some cases only 254 if the table is below 254 in size.
+The range of this rule varies by 1 depending on the STRUCTURE_TYPE since we may need to use 0 for termination.
+This means that, in all cases, we get 254 addresses when the table is below 254, and in some cases we get the whole 255 range when the table is 255 or below.

 This technique effectively doubles the 1 byte address space for our compresion table if you can keep the number of unique entries in the table small.
-Data structures can be designed and re-shaped to fit well into these tables and since they are both deterministically sorted the size of the table can be easily calculated without fully serializing by just searching through the data structure for values and links and apply the sort and de-duplication rules.
+Data structures can be designed and re-shaped to fit well into these tables and since they are both deterministically sorted the size of the table can be easily calculated without fully serializing.
+By just searching through the data structure for values and links and appling the sort and de-duplication rules.

 This table idea began as just an efficient way to shave bytes off of the structure encoding, but what I came to realize after writing it is that it's much more than that.

-These table rules will become variables in application specific algorithms.
+These table rules will become variables in application specific compression algorithms.

-You can effectively program a datastructure algorithm for compression using nothing but the IPLD_DATA_MODEL.
+You can effectively program a for compression using nothing but the IPLD_DATA_MODEL and you don't need a new format or new compression scheme in the code, you just fit the data to match the deterministic compression rules.

 For instance:

-* You can freely use links and values
+* You can freely use links and values repeatedly without bearing the cost of the value, only a reference to the value or link.
+This cost is reduced even further in some data structures use DELTA compression and CONTAINER_TYPING rules.
 * You can slice up values in order to put common byte/string ranges into the compression table.
-* You can adjust these chunking and slicing algorithms to reduce smaller values that might be crowding out lower address space in the table when they aren't used as often in the data structure.
+* You can adjust these chunking and slicing algorithms to reduce smaller values that might be crowding out lower address space in the table when they aren't used as often in the data structure by chunking them together with adjoining values.

 This may be novel, or maybe not, i haven't seen these things plugged together in this exact way before, but VARINT has been around a long